annumberhocker/bob-lab-assets/README.md

 ## Lab Instructions

-Make sure you have access to Bob.
-You can either install the free 30-day trial version or use a VM provided by instructor.

 - Open and log in to IBM Bob

   - If using the VM, you should see a bar at the bottom with a dot grid